Doctors Note Logo

 Important Warning: Why Sleep Hallucinations Need a Doctor's Review

-Sleep-related hallucinations tied to over-the-counter or prescription sleep aids can signal serious drug interactions, underlying sleep disorders, neurological issues, or mental health conditions and should prompt a medical evaluation rather than self-adjusting your medication.
+Sleep-related hallucinations linked to over-the-counter or prescription sleep aids may indicate serious drug interactions, underlying sleep disorders, neurological conditions, or mental health issues.
+These symptoms warrant prompt medical evaluation rather than self-adjusting your medication dose or stopping treatment abruptly.

 answer background